ot4i/ace-demo-pipeline/README.md

 tools.
 The main focus is on how to use existing ACE capabilities in a pipeline, with the application being constructed to show pipeline-friendliness rather than being a "best practice" application.

-The overall goal is to deploy a running REST application to an ACE integration server:
+The overall goal is to deploy a REST application to an ACE integration server:

 ![Pipeline high-level](/demo-infrastructure/images/pipeline-high-level.png)